asmockler/Fay/README.md

 Fay
 ==============

-A library of animated icons drawn with the Raphael JavaScript SVG library.
+An easy-to-use library of animated icons drawn and animated with Raphael.js.

+Requires Raphael.js and jQuery.

 See more extensive documentation: http://asmockler.github.io/Fay/index.html